corticon/corticon-classic-samples/README.md

-# :rocket: Rule Project Accelerators for Server-Deployment flavor of Corticon
-_(versus Corticon.js for JavaScript deployment)_

-## Overview

-This repository contains importable Corticon Studio sample projects for server deployment use cases.
+# Corticon Classic Samples

+Importable Corticon Studio sample projects for server-deployed and embedded decision services.
+Each sample can be imported into Corticon Studio and run as a Ruletest, deployed to Corticon Server, or embedded in a Java or .NET application.

 ## Quick Start

-1. Import all samples with [Import-Classic-7.2-Samples.ps1](Import-Classic-7.2-Samples.ps1).
-2. Open any sample folder below and follow its README.

-To import all samples in Corticon Studio's samples (Help->Samples), download and run [this](Import-Classic-7.2-Samples.ps1) script in PowerShell.
+- To import all samples into Corticon Studio (Help > Samples), download and run [Import-Classic-7.2-Samples.ps1](Import-Classic-7.2-Samples.ps1) in PowerShell.
+- To explore a single sample, open its folder below and follow its README.

 ## Sample Index